maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 ### `FRE`(*dexp*)

 This function returns the number of bytes of user RAM left.
 Its primary use is to check the amount of memory left before performing operations that require a large amount of memory.

+#### Variations:

+Those dialects that allow the program to reserve space in memory for strings, typically using `CLEAR`, generally also allow that amount to be checked by passing in a dummy string variable name.
+In this case, `FRE()` will return the total amount of memory available, or the amount of memory available for program code, while `FRE(A$)` will return the amount of memory in the string area.
+In early dialects, that was often as little as 50 or 200 bytes.

+The TRS-80 II and Genie/Color Genie uses `MEM` for this function, while `FRE` returns string space.
+The Dragon 32 uses `SIZE`.

 <!-- TOC --><a name="peekaexp"></a>
 ### `PEEK`(*aexp*)